16 Powerhouse Sources of Plant-based Protein

-We need far less protein than we might expect; however, I also find that plant-based advocates can underplay the necessity of making good protein choices, if only because we get asked about it SO much.
+We need far less protein than we might expect.
+And there are many vegan iron sources to dive into too.
+That said, I also find that plant-based advocates can underplay the necessity of making good protein choices, if only because we get asked about it SO much.

 What’s the daily recommended intake of protein?

 The basic requirement for protein is 0.36g of protein per pound of body weight.
 So a 150-pound person would need roughly 54 grams of protein to live.
 That’s the bare minimum…but I don’t advocate for the bare minimum.
 Why?

 - Eating the minimum requirement doesn’t allow you to take advantage of the naturally satisfying and appetite-balancing nature of protein

 - Eating protein at this level usually means you are eating way more starchy carbohydrates, which isn’t great for blood sugar, energy levels or appetite